Elizabeth Helgelien: Personal life

 In 2001, she married Daniel Halseth; they divorced in 2012.

-In May 2012 after her February resignation from the Senate, she appeared in Maxim's "Hot 100" photo contest appearing in a bikini although she did not win the "Hot 100" contest but was later profiled by Maxim in October 2012 with an additional photoshoot.
+In May 2012 after her February resignation from the Senate, she appeared in Maxim's "Hot 100" photo contest appearing in a bikini although she did not win the "Hot 100" contest but was later profiled by Maxim in October 2012 with an additional photoshoot which has her in a magenta bikini.

 In April 2021, her then 16-year-old daughter, Sierra, and Sierra's boyfriend, Aaron Guerrero, were arrested in Salt Lake City for the murder of Helgelien's ex-husband Daniel Halseth in Las Vegas; Halseth was stabbed, dismembered, and then burned in order to cover up the killing.
 On October 20, 2022, both were sentenced to 22 years to life in prison with the possibility of parole after pleading guilty to all counts on May 25, 2022.
 In a response to requests for comment, Helgelien stated: "This is the only time I will address this during the campaign.
 I will always love my daughter.
 It horrifies me that our system didn't take the abuse she was receiving seriously before it came to this.
-My daughter was abused by her father.
-That is a fact.
-That doesn't excuse all of her actions.
+My daughter was abused by her father,” she alleged.
+“That doesn't excuse her actions.
 At the time, she was a minor and has taken responsibility like an adult.
 She is now facing the consequences like an adult."